LIS

 1. The practitioner or the patient may terminate the relationship.
 In either case, the practitioner shall make a copy of the patient record available, except in situations where denial of access is allowed by law.

-2. Except as provided in § 54.1-2962.2 of the Code of Virginia, a practitioner shall not terminate the relationship or make his services unavailable without documented notice to the patient that allows for a reasonable time to obtain the services of another practitioner.
+2. Except as provided in § 54.1-2962.2 of the Code of Virginia, no practitioner shall terminate the relationship or make the practitioner's services unavailable without documented notice to the patient that allows for a reasonable time to obtain the services of another practitioner.

 Statutory Authority